EkaterinShitik/Bioinformatics_starter_pack/README.md

   To open FASTA file and return separate FASTA records including id, description and sequence.
 The implementation of the context manager is similar to `open` built-in function.
 ## `custom_random_forest.py`
-The program `custom_random_forest.py` contains custom implementation of Random forest classifier as `RandomForestClassifierCustom` class *.
+The program `custom_random_forest.py` contains custom implementation of Random forest classifier as
+- `RandomForestClassifierCustom` class *

 In terms of this course this class was refined using parallel programming.
 Using `n_jobs` argument enables speeding up the running
 ## `test_bioinf_starter_pack.py`
 The program `test_bioinf_starter_pack.py` includes classes to test the programs mentioned above.

-Enjoy your use! ✨✨
+##

+I would like to express huge gratitude to the course team.
+All participants can be found at the end of this [page](https://bioinf.me/education/program)

+They are the best teachers ever✨✨